Cloudinary-Partner-Enablement/video-implementation-practice/README.md

 ### Video player practice

 1. Open `videoplayer.js`
-2. Follow prompts to setup a Cloudinary Video Player
+2. Follow prompts to setup a Cloudinary Video Player with specific parameters and functions